leoliu1313/Mow/README.md

     * [x] Users see the average vote on RatingBar.
     * [x] Users can vote a score from 1 to 10 on RatingBar.
     * [x] Users see a image slider by SliderLayout.
+* [x] Enhance the behavior of BACK button.
+    * [x] Users can press BACK to minimize detail movie views.
+    * [x] Users can press BACK to close fullscreen.
+    * [x] Users see a Toast message when they press BACK in the stream views.
+    * [x] Users can press BACK twice to close the app.
+* [x] Enhance youtube orientation behavior.
+    * [x] Users can press BACK to close fullscreen.
 * [x] Restart app when youtube api cannot be initialized.
 It inconsistently suffers from SERVICE_VERSION_UPDATE_REQUIRED.

 ## Video Walkthrough